Atlantic Health Strategies

 Nebraska's May 1 Medicaid Work Requirement: What Behavioral Health Operators Must Prepare For — Exemption pathways exist on paper.
 Operationalizing them is your job.

-Nebraska’s rule includes a medically frail exemption and a SUD treatment exemption.
-Both require documentation.
-Neither is automatic.
-A patient in your Level 3.5 clinically managed residential program or your Level 2.5 partial hospitalization program (PHP, which is outpatient, full stop) does not get exempted because they walked through your door.
-They get exempted because someone, usually you, submits the right form to DHHS within the right window.
+A patient sitting in your Level 3.5 clinically managed residential program, or your Level 2.5 partial hospitalization program (which is outpatient, full stop), does not get exempted because they walked through your door.
+They get exempted because someone on your admissions or UM team submits the medically frail attestation or hardship documentation to DHHS inside the window.
+Miss the window and the patient is disenrolled.

 Pro forma stress tests: what to actually model

-At a 22% coverage loss, a 60-bed residential program billing an average $625 per diem on Medicaid sees roughly $1.8M in annualized revenue exposure before you factor in the increased denial rate from eligibility lapses.
 Days in AR will stretch.
-We are telling clients to budget for days in AR moving from the high 30s into the mid 50s during the first two quarters of implementation, because eligibility verification will be the single largest source of new denials.
+We tell clients to budget for days in AR moving from the high 30s into the mid 50s during the first two quarters of implementation, because eligibility verification will be the single largest source of new denials.

 Intake, UM, and payer communication: the workflow changes that actually matter

-Third, open a direct line with your Nebraska Medicaid managed care plans (Healthy Blue, Nebraska Total Care, Molina).
-Ask them, in writing, how they intend to handle claims for episodes that span an eligibility termination tied to work requirement non-compliance.
+3. Open a written line with your Nebraska Medicaid managed care plans (Healthy Blue, Nebraska Total Care, Molina).
+Ask them, in writing, how they intend to handle claims for episodes that span an eligibility termination tied to work-requirement non-compliance.
 Get the answer in writing.
-When the first denials hit and they will, you want a documented payer position to appeal against.
-Parity arguments under MHPAEA may apply where exemption administration is more burdensome for behavioral health than for medical, and the federal parity rule still has teeth even in the current enforcement environment.
+When the first denials hit, you want a documented payer position to appeal against.

 Nebraska's May 1 Medicaid Work Requirement: What Behavioral Health Operators Must Prepare For — Intake, UM, and payer communication: the workflow changes that actually matter